winnawat/DATA512-HCDS/README.md

 - pageview_mobile_views: The sum of the view count from mobile users collected from the pageview API.
 - pagecount_all_views:  The sum of the view count from both desktop and mobile users collected from the legacy pagecount API.
 - pageview_all_views: The sum of the view count from both desktop and mobile users collected from the pageview API.

+5 JSON files are also included.
+These are the data generated from the APIs.

 ## Any other things to note
 - data from the Pageview API excludes spiders/crawlers, while data from the Pagecounts API does not.